CassandraMaldonado/a2a_multiagent_hedge_fund/README.md

 ## Data & Preprocessing

 ### **Market Data (Yahoo Finance)**
-- Daily OHLCV pulled and aligned to a standardized trading calendar
+- Daily OHLCV pulled and aligned to a standardized trading calendar.
-- Handling of missing days, NaNs, and irregularities
+- Handling of missing days, NaNs and irregularities.
-- Computation of returns, volatility metrics, and technical indicators
+- Computation of returns, volatility metrics and technical indicators.

 ### **Macro Data (FRED)**
 - Pulls selected macro series such as GDP, CPI, unemployment, interest rates